-The Quality Champions Conference Webinar took place in October 2020 and this was the first virtual event held to celebrate the work of the Quality Champions.
-The Keynote Speaker was Dr Adrian Richardson, Director of Continuous Quality Improvement at Frimley Health NHS Foundation Trust, who spoke about his experience in using continuous improvement in healthcare.
+The Quality Champions Conference Webinar took place in 2021/22 and this was the first virtual event held to celebrate the work of the Quality Champions.
 The event providing a forum for reflecting on the excellent work delivered throughout the past year and set out the new direction for the blended-learning Quality Champions training programme.